anglelive23/anglelive23/README.md

 ---

 ### :man_technologist: About Me :
-👋 Backend Developer | Building robust and scalable web applications | Expert C# and .NET Core.
+👋 Backend Developer | Building robust and scalable web applications | Expert in C# and .NET Core.

 🔧 Passionate about server-side programming, database management, and API design.